ccaccioppo/azure-network-protocols/README.md

 <img src="https://i.imgur.com/X4yfgee.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Next, use the ping -t command to continuously ping the Linux machine.
-Then, go to the Linux VM in Azure, navigate to Network Settings, and create an inbound port rule to deny ICMP traffic, effectively blocking it on the firewall.
+Next, run the ping -t command to continuously send ping requests to the Linux machine.
+After that, log into the Linux virtual machine on Azure, head over to the Network Settings, and set up an inbound port rule to block ICMP traffic.
+This will prevent ICMP packets from passing through the firewall.
 </p>
 <br />